mauricioprieto1/mauricioprieto1/README.md

 ### 🎯 Fun Fact

-When I’m not coding or exploring AI tools, you can find me at hackathons, building side projects, or organizing community events to help other students break into tech. 🚀
+When I’m not coding or exploring AI tools, you can find me at hackathons, building side projects, playing volleyball, hiking scenic trails, or organizing community events to help other students break into tech. 🚀